cmwylie19/peppr/docs/090_roadmap/README.md

   - **Documentation Improvements**:
     Continue to improve documentation and add more examples like Doom, find scaling limitations
   - **Competitive Analysis**:
-    Understand the competitive landscape and how/where Pepr can/does differentiate itself.
+    Understand the competitive landscape and how/where peppr can/does differentiate itself.
 Have it in the docs.

 ## Phase 3: Donation, Transition, Move Project, and Stabilization/Improvement of New Features